teambit/docs/docs/getting-started/08-compile.md

 title: Compile
 ---

 Compilation is another service provided by a Bit environment.
-It is a crucial step in making a component an independent module, both for external use but also when used internally, by our local workspace.
+It is a crucial step in making a component an independent module, both for external use but also to use internally, by our local workspace.

 When Bit starts tracking a component, a new directory is created for it inside the `node_modules` directory.
 When a component gets compiled, the output of that process is placed inside the root of that directory.